J. Gresham Machen: Religion and politics

+Personal life

+Austin Steelman has written about Machen's personal and theological crisis during his graduate studies in Germany in 1906.
+Grappling with what Machen called a "moral fault" (interpreted by Steelman as a veiled reference to same-sex desire), Machen was briefly drawn to the liberal, experiential theology of Wilhelm Herrmann.
+However, in confronting his perceived immorality, Steelman believes that Machen ultimately embraced Calvinist orthodoxy, finding comfort in its rigidity and moral clarity.
+This decision not only shaped his lifelong opposition to modernist theology but also embedded an early and lasting resistance to homosexuality within the fabric of evangelical thought, influencing future generations of evangelical leaders and ideology.

+However, Scott Clark has critiqued Steelman’s speculative claim that Machen’s doubts about entering the ministry stemmed from repressed homosexuality.
+Clark argues that Steelman’s thesis lacks concrete evidence and relies on conjecture, particularly the reconstruction of a lost letter from Machen to his brother, which Steelman treats as a foundational source.
+Clark emphasizes that genuine historical scholarship must be rooted in verifiable facts and context rather than modern projections or insinuations.
+He notes that Machen's personal and theological crisis in Germany was more likely tied to intellectual and spiritual doubts rather than sexual identity, pointing out that none of Machen’s family correspondence supports Steelman’s interpretation.
+Clark also warns against the anachronistic trend of sexualizing historical expressions of male friendship, insisting that Machen’s story, like that of many in his era, cannot be responsibly interpreted through a late-modern lens.
+Ultimately, Clark maintains that Steelman’s article exemplifies poor historiography and fails to illuminate Machen’s life in any meaningful, evidence-based way.

 Death

 Much to the sadness of those who had been involved in the movements that he had led, Machen died on January 1, 1937, at the age of 55.
 Some commentators (notably Ned Stonehouse) point out that Machen's "constitution" was not always strong, and that he was constantly "burdened" with his responsibilities at the time.

 Machen had decided to honor some speaking engagements he had in North Dakota in December, 1936, but developed pleurisy in the exceptionally cold weather there.
 After Christmas, he was hospitalized for pneumonia and died on January 1, 1937.
-Just before his death, he dictated a telegram to long-time friend and colleague John Murray—the content of that telegram reflected deeply his lifelong faith: "I'm so thankful for active obedience of Christ.
+Just before his death, he dictated a telegram to long-time friend and colleague John Murray, the content of which reflected deeply his lifelong faith: "I'm so thankful for active obedience of Christ.
 No hope without it."
 He is buried in Greenmount Cemetery in Baltimore.
 The stone covering his grave bears, very simply, his name, degree, dates, and the phrase "Faithful Unto Death", in Greek.